 AcuFocus, Inc. is an ophthalmic medical device company based in Irvine, California, specializing in small aperture technologies aimed at enhancing near vision.
 The company offers the KAMRA inlay, designed to restore near vision for presbyopic patients while preserving distance vision.
 Additionally, AcuFocus develops the IC-8 IOL, a small aperture lens that facilitates a range of vision for patients with cataracts.
 The AcuTarget HD is another key product, serving as a diagnostic and surgical planning instrument for various vision correction procedures, including LASIK and cataract surgeries.
 AcuFocus markets its products through distribution partners across the Americas, Asia-Pacific, Europe, and the Middle East, addressing the needs of both physicians and patients in the vision care sector.
 Founded in 2001, AcuFocus continues to focus on innovative solutions for vision-related challenges.

-Raptor Pharmaceuticals is a biotechnology company based in Novato, California, focused on the development of therapies for debilitating and life-threatening diseases.
-The company is engaged in the discovery, research, and preclinical development of drug candidates targeting brain disorders, neurodegenerative diseases, genetic disorders, and cancer.
-Raptor's clinical-stage products include DR Cysteamine, which is undergoing Phase IIb trials for nephropathic cystinosis and Phase IIa trials for non-alcoholic steatohepatitis, as well as Convivia for ALDH2 deficiency and other candidates for Huntington's disease and various forms of pain.
-Additionally, Raptor is developing preclinical products such as HepTide for hepatocellular carcinoma and hepatitis C, WntTide for breast cancer, and NeuroTrans for neurodegenerative diseases.
-The company collaborates with the University of California, San Diego, on clinical studies involving its drug candidates.
-Founded in 2005, Raptor Pharmaceuticals aims to address significant unmet medical needs through its innovative therapeutic approaches.
+Raptor Pharmaceuticals Corp. is a development stage biotechnology company based in Novato, California, focused on discovering and developing innovative drug candidates for various serious conditions, including brain disorders, neurodegenerative diseases, genetic disorders, and cancers.
+The company is advancing several clinical-stage products, including DR Cysteamine, which is undergoing Phase IIb trials for nephropathic cystinosis and Phase IIa trials for non-alcoholic steatohepatitis, as well as Convivia for ALDH2 deficiency and additional candidates targeting Huntington's disease and migraine.
+Raptor is also engaged in preclinical development of therapies such as HepTide for hepatocellular carcinoma, WntTide for breast cancer, and NeuroTrans for neurodegenerative diseases.
+The company collaborates with academic institutions, including the University of California, San Diego, to enhance its research and clinical studies.
+Founded in 2005, Raptor Pharmaceuticals is dedicated to developing bio-pharmaceutical therapies aimed at treating debilitating and life-threatening diseases.

 Invuity, Inc. is a medical technology company based in San Francisco, California, focused on developing and marketing advanced surgical devices in the United States and Asia.
 Utilizing its intelligent photonics technology platform, Invuity creates both single-use and reusable illuminated surgical devices that enhance visualization during surgical procedures.
 The company's product lineup includes various illuminated retractors and handheld illuminators designed for a range of specialties, such as breast, orthopedic, gynecological, and spinal surgeries.
 Notable offerings include the Eikon LT illuminated retractor system, Eiberg illuminated retractors, and the PhotonBlade and PhotonSaber series, which provide targeted illumination to improve surgical outcomes.
 Invuity sells its devices through direct sales representatives, independent agents, and directly to hospitals and surgeons, as well as to third-party medical device manufacturers.
 Previously known as Spotlight Surgical, Inc., Invuity was founded in 2004 and operates as a subsidiary of Stryker Corporation.